nebociel/chip-component/README.md

 Welcome to the Chip Component project!
 This project is a React application that demonstrates a user interface for picking users using chips.
 The selected users are displayed as chips, and you can search for users by name or email.

+## Live Deployment

+The live version of this project is hosted on Vercel and is accessible at [https://chip-component-silk.vercel.app/](https://chip-component-silk.vercel.app/).
+Feel free to explore the application and interact with its features.

+## About Vercel

+[Vercel](https://vercel.com/) is a cloud platform for frontend developers that enables easy deployment and hosting of web applications.
+It offers seamless integration with popular frontend frameworks and provides a straightforward process for deploying projects directly from your Git repository.

 ## Table of Contents

 - [Project Structure](#project-structure)